tcs-rex/aws-lakehouse/README.md

 In this Data Engineering with AWS project, the objective was to build a data lakehouse solution for sensor data which can be used by data scientists to train a machine learning model.

 ## Tools/Technologies
-Python, Spark, SQL, AWS Glue, AWS S3, AWS Athena
+Python, Spark, SQL, AWS Glue, S3, Athena, CLI, IAM

 ## Summary of Loading and ETL Tasks
 ### Landing Zone